fishballapp/acme/README.md

 ```

 Once you have updated your DNS record according to the
-`await challenge.digestToken()`, you can now submit the challenges!
+`await challenge.digestToken()`, you can now submit the challenge!

-You can use the `pollOrderStatus()` which return a promise that resolves when
+After submitting the challenge, you can use `acmeOrder.pollStatus()` to ensure
-the order status becomes `"ready"`, meaning that the CA has acknowledge your
+your order is `"ready"`, meaning that the CA has verified your challenge.
-completion of the challenges.

-When the order status is `"ready"`, finalize the order by calling
+Once the order status is `"ready"`, finalize the order by calling
 `order.finalize()`.
 Under the hood, a
 [Certificate Signing Request (CSR)](https://datatracker.ietf.org/doc/html/rfc2986)
-will be generated and submit it to the CA. The CA would then verify and sign it,
+is generated and submit it to the CA. The CA would then verify and sign it,
 that's your certificate.

 The private key for the CSR / the certificate you are going to obtain is